 - Let-Off: 65% – 80%

 The Assassin is discontinued.
-If you are looking for a good replacement, make sure to read our Hands-On Review of the Edge 320 (click here).
+Read our Hands-On Review of the Edge 320 if you want a good replacement.

 Even after today’s standards, the Assassin is still a decent bow.
 As mentioned above, Bowtech discontinued the Assassin.
 Your best chance to find one is probably eBay or some private sale (read..
 Mathews Z7 Bow).

 How much is a Bowtech Assassin Bow worth?